Wolfgang Zapf: International Society for Quality of Life Studies (ISQLS)

-Zapf is furthermore a member of the ISQLS.
+Zapf was a member of the ISQLS.

 GESIS – Leibniz-Institut für Sozialwissenschaften

 From 1993 to 1999 Zapf was president of the board of trustees of GESIS.

 Editor and journal adviser

-From 1987 to 1909 Zapf was co-editor of the „Zeitschrift für Soziologie“, was an advisory member of Social Indicators Research and grant evaluator of the Alexander von Humboldt Foundation.
+From 1987 to 1909 Zapf was co-editor of the "Zeitschrift für Soziologie", and an advisory member of Social Indicators Research and grant evaluator of the Alexander von Humboldt Foundation.

 Scientific importance

 Zapf’s main working fields are– in a chronological view of their appearance– in the domains of the sociology of elites, societal modernization and – neatly related – social change, social reporting and social indicators research.

 Zapf‘s early publications deal with elite research, mainly with the long-term evolution of the German elite.
 Probably related to that developed his interest in long-term trends of social change at the macro level which he thematized in his habilitation thesis.
 Obviously he came in touch with modernization research which was just en vogue in the USA in the 1960s.
-This was the origin of his first works on modernization theory and the edited volume „Theories of Social Change“ (Theorien des sozialen Wandels).
+This was the origin of his first works on modernization theory and the edited volume "Theories of Social Change" (Theorien des sozialen Wandels).
 On the one hand it was envisioned to empirically verify such theories by a historical-comparative data collection on the development of west European societies; for this purpose, together with Peter Flora, Zapf applied for the HIWED-project (Historical Indicators of West European Democracies).
 On the other hand stood the implementation of social indicators research in Germany; the origin of the latter research also lies in the USA of the 1960s.
 The SPES-project was believed to develop a system of social macro indicators.
-Main products of this work were the „Sociological Almanac“ („Soziologische Almanach“ and the edited volume „Living Conditions in the Federal Republic of Germany“ („Lebensbedingungen in der Bundesrepublik“) (1977, 21978); the latter book used the instrument of social indicators in order to apply it to the Federal Republic of Germany.
-The nucleus of the volume is a so-called „Social Indicator Table“ („Sozialindikatorentableau“) with several hundred indicators which were quantified in the work that followed.
-A historically much more extended perspective was to look at the evolution of German living conditions from the 19th century to the present: this was done in the book „Changing Living Conditions in Germany: Welfare Development since Industrialization“ („Wandel der Lebensbedingungen in Deutschland: Wohlfahrtsentwicklung seit der Industrialisierung“) (1982).
+Main products of this work were the "Sociological Almanac" ("Soziologische Almanach") and the edited volume "Living Conditions in the Federal Republic of Germany" ("Lebensbedingungen in der Bundesrepublik") (1977, 21978); the latter book used the instrument of social indicators in order to apply it to the Federal Republic of Germany.
+The nucleus of the volume is a so-called "Social Indicator Table" ("Sozialindikatorentableau") with several hundred indicators which were quantified in the work that followed.
+A historically much more extended perspective was to look at the evolution of German living conditions from the 19th century to the present: this was done in the book "Changing Living Conditions in Germany: Welfare Development since Industrialization" ("Wandel der Lebensbedingungen in Deutschland: Wohlfahrtsentwicklung seit der Industrialisierung") (1982).

-New lands within sociology with respect to analysis of large data sets were beaten by Zapf‘s assistants Johann Handl, Karl Ulrich Mayer and Walter Müller in the SPES-project to exploit the supplementary survey to the microcensus 1971 which resulted in the publication „Class Positions and Social Structure“ („Klassenlagen und Sozialstruktur“), being the first class analysis for Germany with micro data.
+New lands within sociology with respect to analysis of large data sets were beaten by Zapf‘s assistants Johann Handl, Karl Ulrich Mayer and Walter Müller in the SPES-project to exploit the supplementary survey to the microcensus 1971 which resulted in the publication "Class Positions and Social Structure" ("Klassenlagen und Sozialstruktur"), being the first class analysis for Germany with micro data.